cartersw/chicken-farmer/docs/ACCEPTANCE.md

 | [009](../data/accepted/dust2-validation-009-state-fixed-v2/acceptance_manifest.json) | 4 | 76561198407480534 | 160 | 152 | 0 |
 | [010](../data/accepted/dust2-validation-010-state-fixed-v2/acceptance_manifest.json) | 5 | 76561198254835598 | 160 | 152 | 0 |

-All three captures pass integrity, native pixel correspondence, and strict first-person POV checks.
-Both clock checks and independent transition calibration remain unknown in all three.
-Across 480 candidates, 456 windows are complete and all 480 are rejected.
-Local input quality still rejects 108 windows with missing button messages and 45 with invalid subticks; a crouch mismatch affects 9 windows.
+All three historical captures pass integrity, native pixel correspondence, and strict first-person POV checks.
+Both clock checks and independent transition calibration remain unknown in these reports.
+Across their 480 candidates, 456 windows are complete and all 480 are rejected.
+Local input quality also rejects 108 windows with missing button messages and 45 with invalid subticks; a crouch mismatch affects 9 windows.
 These counts overlap with the timing rejections.
+The current 016 pilot is a separate capture and is not included in this table or campaign.

 To repeat the campaign with the same inputs: